tayiorbeii/egghead.io_redux_course_notes/20-Passing_the_Store_Down_Implicitly_via_Context.md

   document.getElementById('root')
 );
 ```
 Now we will update our `Provider` component to use React's context feature.
 This is what makes the store available to any component that it renders.
-The `store` now be available for any of the children and grandchildren of the components `Provider` renders (in our example, this is `TodoApp` and all of the other components and containers we've built inside of it!)
+Now the `store` will be available to any of the children and grandchildren of the components `Provider` renders (in our example, this is `TodoApp` and all of the other components and containers we've built inside of it!)

 There is an important condition that must be added to make it work.
 We have to provide `childContextTypes` on the component that provides child context.
 This is similar to React's `PropTypes` definition that helps you when writing your app, except that in this case it is *required* in order for the child components to receive context.